mozilla/vaani.client/README.md

 ```

 Then edit config.json as needed.
 In particular, you must specify the
 URL and password for the Vaani server you are using.
+For testing, you
+also need to specify an Evernote developer token in this file.
+(When
+you deploy, however, you'll want to run Vaani with the user's Evernote
+OAUTH token in the environment variable EVERNOTE_OAUTH_TOKEN.
+More on
+this topic below.)

 Starting and Stopping Vaani
 ----------